Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Matched Asymptotic Analysis

-The same assumptions put forth in the analysis of Part I of this study hold, namely that we focus on slow droplet dynamics occurring on the slow time scale $|\ln\lambda|$ as $\lambda\to0$, with $|\partial_t \*c|$, $\dot{v}$ as well as $q$ to be $O(1/|\ln\lambda|)$.
-Provided that there is sufficient separation of scales (e.g., for droplets away from equilibrium with $v(t)\gg\lambda$ and $\lambda|\partial_\phi a|\ll1$), we may develop a lower-dimensional model based on matched asymptotic expansions that adequately capture the dynamics throughout, without having to construct some composite expansion to capture all the pertinent time scales.
-As in Ref.~\cite{Savva2018}, this entails deducing evolution equations for $\*x_c$ and the Fourier coefficients of $a(\phi,t)$ to approximate the corresponding evolution of $\*c$ of the full problem~\eqref{GovPDE} as $\lambda\to0$.
-This done by probing separately into the dynamics at the micro-scale, the \textit{inner region}, and the macro-scale, the \textit{outer region}, developing for each region asymptotic expansions for $\partial_\nu h=\*\nu\cdot\Nabla h$ as the other is approached, and obtaining the corresponding evolution equations for $\*c$ by matching the two expansions.
-Although certain parts of the analysis that was carried out in the aforementioned work of Savva \emph{et al.} are applicable in this setting as well, there are some additional terms that arise due to the inclusion of $q$ in Eq.~\eqref{GovPDE} that need to be carefully considered.
-Thus, to avoid repetition, we merely highlight the key results from Ref.~\cite{Savva2018}, and prompt the reader to refer to that work for further details as appropriate.
+For the analysis, we introduce the smallness parameter $\delta\ll1$ as a characteristic size of the azimuthal disturbances of the contact line.
+In this setting, $\dot{a}_0$, $\dot{x}_c$ and $\dot{y}_c$ are all assumed to be $O(\epsilon)$ quantities, whereas $\dot{a}_k$, $k>1$ are $O(\delta\epsilon)$.
+Thus, by treating $\epsilon$ and $\delta$ as ordering parameters in the asymptotics to identify the various terms that need to be retained, we introduce the $O(1)$ variables

-Before embarking on the matched asymptotic analysis, it is important to note that, unlike the numerics, $\*x_c$ is chosen differently for the analysis.
-In particular, we require that for any given contact line shape $\*c$, the coordinates $\*x_c$ are chosen such that the first harmonic of $a(\phi,t)$ is always suppressed so that $a_1(t)\equiv0$.
-Uniquely defining $\*x_c$ in this manner is always possible for all one-to-one functions $a(\phi,t)$.
-Why this choice is the natural one for the analysis becomes apparent when considering the outer region dynamics, see Sec.~\ref{sec:outer}.
+As in Ref.~\cite{Savva2018}, the analysis pursued entails deducing evolution equations for $\*x_{c}$ and the Fourier coefficients of $a(\phi,t)$ to approximate the corresponding evolution of $\*c$ of the full problem~\eqref{GovPDE} as $\lambda\rightarrow0$.
+This is done by probing separately into the dynamics at the microscale, the \textit{inner region}, and the macroscale, the \textit{outer region}, developing the asymptotic expansions of $\partial_{\nu}h=\*\nu\cdot\boldsymbol{\nabla} h$ corresponding to each region as the other is approached.
+Obtaining the evolution equations for $\*c$ is achieved by matching the two expansions in the distinguished limit $\lambda\ll\delta^2\ll\epsilon\ll\delta\ll1$.
+Although certain parts of the analysis that were carried out in the aforementioned work of Savva \emph{et al.} are applicable in this setting as well, here we include the contributions of the mass flux term, $q$ in Eq.~\eqref{GovPDE} and additional correction terms coming from the axisymmetric mode and the centroid motion that were previously omitted.